 “Human life is sacred because from its beginning it involves the creative action of God. . . .
 God alone is the Lord of life from its beginning until its end: no one can under any circumstance claim for himself the right directly to destroy an innocent human being.”
-(Catechism of the Catholic Church)

 In other words, euthanasia causes or hastens a person’s death in order to alleviate suffering.
 Therefore, according to the Catechism, euthanasia is “morally unacceptable.”